Welcome to the Science Department

 “I left engineering to teach because I wanted to do something that helped increase the wonder and understanding of science in the general public.
 I also wanted to help students understand that it is cool to be a science nerd, and that understanding how science works can give them power in all aspects of their life, and make them a better-informed, critical-thinking citizen.”

 Mike Maloney was born and raised in Troy, NY, the home of Uncle Sam.
 He received a bachelor’s degree in mechanical engineering at Boston University, and worked in the field until he started teaching physics at Somerville High School in 2002.
 Later, he earned an M.Ed. in Physics Education from the University of Massachusetts, and completed the ITOP Post-Grad Program at Boston University.
-Outside of teaching, he advises the Science League Competition Team, Trivia Team, the Tabletop Gaming Club, and the Animal Rights Club.
-In what little free time he has left, Mr. Maloney enjoys science fiction SKA shows, creating things in the FabLab, and trying to play basketball without injuring himself.
+In what free time he has, Mr. Maloney enjoys science fiction and fantasy of all types, SKA shows, and creating things in the FabLab.
 He also is known for getting the initials of any students who score a 5 on the Physics AP test tattooed on his body.

 Cristian Medina headshot